hectormc-main/Fritter/ROUTES.md

 **Returns**

-- List of content in chronological order based on who you follow
+- List of content in chronological order based on whom you follow

 **Throws**